mlh123/BlogPostings/_posts/2021-02-16-how-we-became-to-bee.md

 tags:
   - honey
 ---
+Welcome back my beehive ~ how have you **bee-n**?

+I hope you have been

-Hello everyone ~ here at Holden Honey Hive, we have one theme that runs throughout all of our products.
+Here at Holden Honey Hive, we have one theme that runs throughout all of our products.
 Can you guess what it is?
 Here's a hint, it is in our title.

 It's what gets the world **buzzing**.
 It's what makes people **bumble** out of bed in the morning.